 Mediation is a voluntary process.
 Its aim is to assist the persons in dispute to resolve or settle their issue quickly, informally, cooperatively, and confidentially.
 Where informal settlement is accepted by both parties, a mediator from Student Services will convene a mediation meeting.
 The mediator does not act as an advocate for either side but as a facilitator.
 The mediator's role is to assist both parties to explore the issues that led to the complaint, identify points of agreement, and arrive at a solution that resolves or settles the complaint.
-If at any time the mediation process does not result in satisfaction to both parties, then the incident may be referred to the Student Services Judicial Officer or Committee for a formal process.
+If at any time the mediation process does not result in satisfaction to both parties, then the incident may be referred to the Student Services Conduct Officer or Board for a formal process.

-Student Services Judicial Committee
+Student Services Conduct Board

-A Student Services Judicial Committee procedure has been established by the university.
-There will be committees at each campus and the committees have the following functions:
+A Student Services Conduct Board procedure has been established by the university.
+There will be boards at each campus and the boards have the following functions:

-- To hear charges and information concerning student and organization misconduct and to take final action in all cases referred to the committee for original jurisdiction by the Student Services Judicial Officer. - To serve as a review committee for cheating and plagiarism cases referred by faculty members through the Student Services Judicial Officer or to hear appeals by students regarding faculty actions when referred by the Student Services Judicial Officer. - To review and make recommendations to the Student Services Judicial Officer on student discipline policies and procedures. - To review cases of appeal from student judicial agencies which are referred to it by the Student Services Judicial Officer. - The failure of a student to appear at a scheduled hearing will not of itself prejudice his case; neither will it prevent the committee from hearing the case.
+- To hear charges and information concerning student and organization misconduct and to take final action in all cases referred to the committee for original jurisdiction by the Student Services Conduct Officer. - To serve as a review committee for cheating and plagiarism cases referred by faculty members through the Student Services Conduct Officer or to hear appeals by students regarding faculty actions when referred by the Student Services Conduct Officer. - To review and make recommendations to the Student Services Conduct Officer on student discipline policies and procedures. - To review cases of appeal from student Conduct agencies which are referred to it by the Student Services Conduct Officer. - The failure of a student to appear at a scheduled hearing will not of itself prejudice his case; neither will it prevent the committee from hearing the case.

-This committee is charged with the responsibility of all matters pertaining to students that are organizational, disciplinary, or procedural.
+This board is charged with the responsibility of all matters pertaining to students that are organizational, disciplinary, or procedural.
 The committee, at its discretion, may delegate substantive and procedural functions to organizations and/or individuals concerned with the above stated areas.